 The Airport IATA 3 Letter code for Johannesburg Airport is JNB.
 Johannesburg Airport is also identified as Oliver Reginald Tambo International The GPS location for Johannesburg Airport is – -26.13917, 28.24611 which you can enter into your Smartphone/I phone to enable you to find your way to and from Oliver Reginald Tambo International Airport.

-When arriving in Johannesburg Airport you may wish to hire a car, most of the reputable companies are situates in the Arrivals hall or close by.
+When arriving in Johannesburg Airport, there are the usual airport transfer options, or you may wish to hire a car, most of the reputable companies are situates in the Arrivals hall or close by.
 You will need to present a valid driving licence and credit card if you intend to hire a vehicle at Johannesburg airport.
 With so much choice of car rental at Johannesburg airport it may be wise to book online before you arrive as there is limited choice of vehicles at certain times of the year.

 There are a number of hotels to suit all budgets and requirements at or near Johannesburg Airport.

 Parking at Johannesburg Airport